MicrosoftDocs/customer-insights/ci-docs/audience-insights/predictions.md

 manager: shellyha
 ---

+> [!IMPORTANT]
+> This feature will be **deprecated** as of **September 30, 2021**.
+Current implementations will continue to work until the feature is removed, but you will not be able to create new integrations using the instructions below.

-# Complete your partial data with predictions
+# Complete your partial data with predictions (Deprecated)

 [!INCLUDE [cc-data-platform-banner](../includes/cc-data-platform-banner.md)]